Scheduler

 momentum = 0.9

-Upload Trained Model To HF: To upload the trained model to Hugging Face provide a repository and a token with with the correct rights:
+Upload Trained Model To HF: To upload the trained model to Hugging Face provide a repository and a token with the correct rights:

 [scheduler.job.model_destination]